hossammoustafa404/Authentication-App/README.md

-# Authentication-App
+# Fullstack Authentication-App

-An authentication role-based application based on json web token.
+A Fullstack authentication role-based application based on json web token.
 Refresh rotation approach has been used to build the project.

 ## Features